netz98/ddev-n8n/README.md

 ### Database

+#### Standard SQLite

-The n8n service uses the existing DDEV MySQL server.
+The n8n service uses the standard SQLite database.
+The SQLite database file will be created as file `.ddev/n8n/database.sqlite` during the n8n container startup.

+#### MySQL

+We deliver the startup scripts to use the existing DDEV MySQL server (if configured).
 The `n8n/startup-script.sh` creates a new database named `n8n` during startup of the container.

-Currently **only mysql** is supported by the ddev add-on.
+To use MySQL you have to uncomment some configurations in the docker-compose.n8n.yaml file.

+Please note that the **mysql support was depprecated** by n8n.
+It is recommended to use Postgres.
+The latest n8n version had also startup issues in the ddev setup.

 ## Logging